sasunts/git-terrogation-graph/README.md

 This data is then shown on a large (size optimised for HIDPI screens) treemap, where those who commit more get a larger rectangle to show how much exactly they have contributed compared to the rest.
 Since Bitcoin has a lot of contributors I decided to show the top 30 of them.

+In order to get the website loading you must first install XAMPP, and run a local Apache server and either put the files into the XAMPP install directory in htdocs or point the local server directory to the folder you have the code in.
+Then simply type `localhost` in your browser and you're good to go!